Debug like Feynman, test like Faraday

 Record your observations

-It is only a few weeks before the next major release, and you have just encountered a critical bug.
-You open the bug tracker and search for the error message.
-Great, there is an issue with a promising title!
-Your former teammate closed it a year ago.
-Full of hope, you open the issue.
-All you see is status: done, resolution: fixed.
-It seems that you are going to have a long day.
+It’s only a few days before the next major release, and the application you work on crashed on you.
+You open the bug tracker and search for the error message it spat out.
+What a luck!
+You found an issue with a promising title.
+Full of hope, you open the ticket; all you can see is status: done, resolution: fixed.
+It seems you are going to have a long day.

-It might sound like a waste of time, but it is not.
+Consistently recording your work might seem like a waste of time, but it’s usually not:

 Test causality

 Phew, hunting down that bug took you a while.
-You apply a patch, add a unit test demonstrating the problem, see the test passing, and land the change on the main branch.
-The next day, you learn that the bug is still reproducible.
+You fix the code and add a unit test demonstrating the problem.
+The test is green, and your change lands on the main branch.
+The next day, the problem appears again.
 How could that happen?

-What else could be causing tests to pass? you might say.
-I do not know, neither do you.
-Maybe your test code has a bug, or does not trigger the relevant code path.
-You do not know until you try.
+What else could cause the test to pass if not your fix?
+I don’t know, neither do you.
+The test code might have a bug or not trigger the relevant code path in the way you expected.
+You don’t know until you try.

-It seems that apologists of test-driven development are onto something, though I have never heard the causality argument from them.
-Unfortunately, there is no tooling checking that each test you write used to fail before it became green.
+Apologists of test-driven development are onto something, though I’ve never heard the causality argument from them.
+If you can’t force yourself to write tests before fixing the code (I can’t), check that removing the fix makes the test fail.
+I wish there existed tools checking that each test we write used to fail before it became green.

 Know your data

 About 40 seconds after the explosion the air blast reached me.
-I tried to estimate its strength by dropping from about six feet small pieces of paper before, during and after the passage of the blast wave.
-Since at the time, there was no wind I could observe very distinctly and actually measure the displacement of the pieces of paper that were in the process of falling while the blast was passing.
-The shift was about 2½ meters, which, at the time, I estimated to correspond to the blast that would be produced by ten thousand tons of t.n.t.
+I tried to estimate its strength by dropping from about six feet small pieces of paper before, during and after the passage of the blast wave. […] The shift was about 2½ meters, which, at the time, I estimated to correspond to the blast that would be produced by ten thousand tons of t.n.t.

 A guy from the ops team stops by your desk.
 You feel uncomfortable because you forgot his name again.

 Hi!
-I need to buy machines for that new project you are working on.
+I need to order machines for that new project you are working on.
 How many servers do we need?
-Where do we need to place them?
-How much disk and RAM should they have?
+Where do we place them?
+How much disk and ram should they have?

 Ahm, how could I know?
 I’m a software guy!

 Software engineers are obsessed with code.
-We stare at it for hours every day.
-We fight about the way to place braces and the perfect number of spaces to use for indentation.
-We can argue with a religious zeal about the name of a function or a variable.
+We stare at it for hours daily.
+We can fight with a religious zeal about how we place braces or what character we use for indentation.
+We can mull over a variable name for half an hour.

-Yet the most precious substance, the data flowing through our code, often gets little attention.
-It hides from us behind variables with descriptive names.
+The most precious substance, the data flowing through our code, gets little attention.
+It hides from us behind well-named variables.
+It lives in files we never look at.

 Debug mental models